thingsboard/thingsboard.github.io/_includes/docs/tutorials/create-clear-alarms.md

 Each alarm rule is evaluated every time telemetry is received from the target entity:
 - The incoming temperature value is read
 - The value is compared against the create and clear conditions
-- If a condition matches, the alarm is created, updated, or cleared
+- If a condition is met, the alarm is created, updated, or cleared

-## Import alarm rules

-### Import High temperature alarm rule
+## Step 1.
+Import High temperature alarm rule

 1. Download the [High temperature alarm rule](/docs/user-guide/resources/guides/high_temperature_alarm_rule.json){:target="_blank" download="high_temperature_alarm_rule.json"} configuration file.
 2. Go to **Alarms &#8702; Alarm rules**.